Optimisation of time-ordered processes in the finite and asymptotic regime: Application: optimization of adaptive protocols for magic state detection

 It can hence be computed efficiently in the number of measurement rounds.

-Now, consider the computation of the type-II error under i.i.d.\ strategies, whose formulation as a sequential problem can be found in Section \ref{sec:iid_strategies}.
+Now, consider the computation of the type-II error under IID strategies, the formulation of which as a sequential problem can be found in Sec.~\ref{sec:iid_strategies}.
 We first focus on the set ${\cal S}_a$ of qubit states with Bloch vector $\vec{n}$ satisfying $\sum_ja_jn_j\geq 1+\delta$, for some $a_1,a_2,a_3\in\{-1,1\}$.
 Applied to a source that always produces the same state $\rho\in {\cal S}$, the magic detection protocol can be modeled through a sequential model, with internal state $s_k$ at time $k$ given by the probability distribution over the game configurations $P_k(t)$ in round $k$, just before the measurement.
 The state $\rho\in{\cal S}$ prepared by the source is to be identified with the evolution parameters $\lambda$, as the equation of motion of the model is:

 To calculate the type-II error, we assign the model the rewards $r_k=0$, for $k=1,...,N-1$ and